 The 20th century witnessed a resurgence of checkered flooring in various design movements.
 Art Deco, with its emphasis on geometric shapes and bold contrasts, embraced the checkered pattern as a key element.
 Black and white checkered floors became synonymous with the glamour and sophistication of the era, adorning nightclubs, theaters, and private residences.
 Mid-century modern design also incorporated checkered flooring, albeit with a simpler and cleaner aesthetic.
 The focus was on functionality and minimalism, and checkered floors provided a striking yet understated backdrop for contemporary furnishings.

 As the century progressed, pop art and postmodernism further explored the potential of checkered flooring.
 Artists and designers experimented with color combinations and scale, creating playful and eye-catching effects.
-Checkered floors became a symbol of rebellion and individuality, challenging traditional notions of decor.
+With this, checkered floors became a symbol of rebellion and individuality, challenging traditional notions of decor.

 From its ancient origins to its contemporary interpretations, the checkered floor has proven to be a timeless design element.
 Its ability to adapt to different styles and cultures is a testament to its enduring appeal.